ropensci/gutenbergr/README.md

     #> 10          105 ""
     #> # ℹ 8,347 more rows

 Multiple works can be downloaded at once.
-We’ll add `title` data from the metadata.
+We’ll also download Edna St. Vincent Millay’s *Renascence and Other Poems* (`gutenberg_id` 161) and throw in `title` data from the metadata.

 ``` r
 books <- gutenberg_download(c(105, 161), meta_fields = "title")